GreenDelta/openLCA2-manual/src/projects/new_proj.md

 <summary><b>Calculation setup</b></summary>

-In the "Calculation setup" section you can select the impact assessment method for the calculation, as well as normalization and weighting set, if applicable (you can select a set from the methods you've imported in the database, but only if the method you chose include one or you've created it yourself).
+In the "Calculation setup" section, you can select the impact assessment method for the calculation, as well as normalization and weighting set, if applicable (you can select a set from the methods you've imported in the database, but only if the method you chose includes one or you've created it yourself).
 You also have the option to select "Regionalized LCIA" and "Include cost calculation".

 ![](../media/project_setup.png)
 _Project setup, Calculation setup_